munircontractor/blfs-package-tree/README.md

 # BLFS Packages Dependency Tree Builder and Visualizer
-This is a python code to plot a the package tree for the Beyond Linux From Scratch books.
+This is a Python code to plot a the package tree for the Beyond Linux From Scratch books.

-The code uses BeautifulSoup from bs4 to scrap the website and generate a list of packages and their dependency tree.
+It collects data from Linux From Scratch website and generates a visual dependency tree.

-I am still working on creating the graph for the dependency tree to provide a visual picture of the tree.
+### Required Modules:
+1. `bs4`: `BeautifulSoup` from the `bs4` module is used to collect data from the BLFS website
+2. `netwrokx`: `netwrokx` is used to plot the visuals.
+Refer [Networkx website](https://networkx.readthedocs.org/en/stable/index.html) for upstream requirements.